barrachi/qtarmsim/README.rst

 Qt ARMSim
 =========

-Qt ARMSim is a graphical frontend to the ARMSim ARM simulator.
-It provides an easy to use multiplatform ARM emulation environment that can be used on Computer Architecture Introductory courses.
+Qt |~| ARMSim is a graphical frontend to the ARMSim ARM simulator.
+It provides an easy to use multiplatform ARM emulation environment that has been designed to be used on Computer Architecture Introductory courses.

-The ARMSim ARM simulator, Copyright (c) 2014 German Fabregat, is included with the Qt ARM Sim distribution.
+The ARMSim ARM simulator, Copyright (c) 2014 by German Fabregat, is included with the Qt |~| ARMSim package.
 It can be found on the `armsim/` directory.

 .. contents::